-- The Fiscal Accounting and Office Services Section: Fiscal successfully manages accounts payable and receivable, revenue collection and classification of approximately \$10 million annually; accountable for property control, fleet management program, supplies, inventory, and the safety program.
+- The Fiscal Section: Fiscal successfully manages accounts payable and receivable, revenue collection and classification of approximately \$10 million annually; accountable for property control, fleet management program, supplies, inventory, and the safety program.
 Staff is responsible for managing the department's appropriation by compiling the necessary information for budget development, budget projections, and monitoring budget changes through expenditures, revenue collections, legislation, and mid-year budget adjustments. - The Human Resources Section: Provides a positive service experience for the Public Service Commission through the management of all personnel matters, in compliance with Civil Service Rules and applicable State and Federal laws. - The Information Technology Section: Provides exceptional end user support, delivers high quality custom applications and solutions while maintaining an innovative, reliable and secure computing environment.

 Do Not Call: Act 40 of the 2001 Regular Session placed into law (R.S.
 45:844, 11-15), the Telephone Solicitation Relief Act of 2001 which recognized that becoming a residential telephone subscriber should not undermine or lessen a person's right of privacy and found that there was a compelling state interest to protect the privacy of such subscribers who wish to avoid unsolicited and unwanted telephone solicitations.
-As a result, the "Do Not Call General Order" was developed to provide the rules and regulations necessary to implement this program activity, and as of January 1, 2002, the Do Not Call Program has been providing this protection for our residents at no cost.
+As a result, the "Do Not Call General Order" ("DNC GO") was developed to provide the rules and regulations necessary to implement this program activity, and as of January 1, 2002, the Do Not Call Program has been providing this protection for our residents at no cost.
+Businesses that wish to offer their products or services by telephone must operate in compliance with the DNC GO.
+Absent an authorized exemption, these companies pay fees to register and obtain the information they need to prevent making call in violation of the Program.
 A telemarketer that operates in violation can be made to pay significant penalties.
 Enforcement investigations of complaints are conducted using all available resources.
 Staff are trained, knowledgeable, and able to respond to questions regarding not only Do Not Call issues but the frequently related subjects of fraud and identity theft, debt collection and market research.
 In time of emergency, the Do Not Call General Order authorized the capability to suspend all telephonic solicitations.
 This action can be crucial when phone lines are compromised and resources must be reserved for vital emergency response communications.